cyrilpanicker/attendance-system/README.md

 * use the below command to import data from `attendanceSystem/data.csv` to mongodb.
 `mongoimport -d dashDb -c members --type csv --file data.csv --headerline`
 the data will be imported to `members` collection under `dashDb` database.
-mongodb executables need to be in path. or copy `attendanceSystem/data.csv` to `/bin` directory in mongodb installation folder and run the command from run the command from `/bin` directory.
+mongodb executables need to be in path. or copy `attendanceSystem/data.csv` to `/bin` directory in mongodb installation folder and run the command from `/bin` directory.

 * use the below command to install nodejs dependencies.